Wall Street Pummels YETI Holdings Inc. (YETI) After Recent Earnings Report

 Sponsored

-The average price from analysts is $86.82, which is $32.86 above the current price.
-YETI currently public float of 86.78M and currently shorts hold a 10.35% ratio of that float.
-Today, the average trading volume of YETI was 1.31M shares.
+YETI currently public float of 86.78M and currently shorts hold a 10.42% ratio of that float.
+Today, the average trading volume of YETI was 1.39M shares.

 YETI’s Market Performance

-YETI stocks went up by 7.34% for the week, with a monthly drop of -12.05% and a quarterly performance of -19.04%, while its annual performance rate touched -37.76%.
-The volatility ratio for the week stands at 5.89% while the volatility levels for the past 30 days are set at 5.78% for YETI Holdings Inc..
-The simple moving average for the period of the last 20 days is 0.70% for YETI stocks with a simple moving average of -33.27% for the last 200 days.
+YETI stocks went down by -15.23% for the week, with a monthly drop of -18.80% and a quarterly performance of -34.43%, while its annual performance rate touched -49.77%.
+The volatility ratio for the week stands at 7.75% while the volatility levels for the past 30 days are set at 6.10% for YETI Holdings Inc..
+The simple moving average for the period of the last 20 days is -10.47% for YETI stocks with a simple moving average of -41.97% for the last 200 days.

 Analysts’ Opinion of YETI